 To create a new file:

 1. In the Workspace Explorer of the File Browser, navigate to the directory in which you want to create the new file.
-Then, click the New File button in the Details pane toolbar.
+Then, click the Details pane toolbar.

 The Create New File dialog box appears: